reubenharry/haskell-docs/docs/docs/gettingstarted/overview.md

 ![](/img/hls.png)

-This will make learning Haskell much smoother, by underlining type errors, showing inferred types by mouse-over, adding type signatures automatically, and adding language extensions and imports when needed.
+This will make learning Haskell much smoother, by continuously checking your program, underlining type errors, showing inferred types by mouse-over, adding type signatures automatically, and adding language extensions and imports when needed.

 ## Step 4 (Hoogle)